lyonbros/composer.js/examples/controller-xdom.md

 ---
-title: Examples | A form in an XDOM controller
+title: Examples | A form in an xdom controller
 layout: examples
 ---

-# A form in an XDOM controller
+# A form in an xdom controller

-Let's use XDOM to build a form that can re-render without losing its state.
+Let's use xdom to build a form that can re-render without losing its state.
 Notice how we re-render the the controller each time the dog's name changes, *however* the input element's state is not reset like it is in the [regular controller form example](examples/controller-form).